Miru

 2. Organized

-After a few interviews we ended up going with Wedding Whisperer.
+After a few interviews we ended up going with DVS Events formally known as Wedding Whisperer.
 I know a lot of people may have the same question, how can someone who’s American successfully plan a huge Indian wedding, and honestly is comes down to my 2 must haves.

 How did we know Wedding Whisperers was the one?